 \paragraph{Aim of the analysis}

-The main goal of the analysis is to test the hypothesis that the true AUC is significantly bigger than $0.6$ as minimal prognostic performance of the mdoel $\fh$.
+The main goal of the analysis is to test the hypothesis that the true AUC is significantly larger than $0.6$ as the minimal prognostic performance of the model $\fh$.
 The significance level is set to $\alpha = 0.05$:

 To test the hypothesis, we estimate the AUC with $\AUCdist$ using the distributed ROC-GLM as well as the approximated CI $\widetilde{\ci}_{0.05}$.
 We reject $H_0$ if $\AUC > 0.6,\ \forall \AUC \in \widetilde{\ci}_{0.05}$.